LiveRamp/reslang/README.md

 Reslang can generate AsyncAPI, describing the events a REST API can generate.
 It also provides an "event" keyword which you can use to describe adhoc events.

-The following command will copy the OpenAPI output to the clipboard & open up the AsyncAPI playgroud.
-Paste the clipboard into the editor to get a view of your events.

     ./reslang models/eventing --open --events

+If instead you wish to view the events in the AsyncAPI Playgrounder for editing, please add the --web option.

+    ./reslang models/eventing --open --web